LAION-AI/Open-Instruction-Generalist/README.md

 ## Related Projects
 * Check out LAION's [Open Assistant Project](https://github.com/LAION-AI/Open-Assistant).
 We aim to build a chatbot based on RLHF and human feedback data.
 * Check out our friends Together.xyz's [OpenChatKit](https://github.com/togethercomputer/OpenChatKit).
-The trained a bot based on OIG.
+They trained a bot based on OIG!

 ## Models
 The community has trained several models based on a subset of the OIG datasets including: